agsb/wirewp/README.md

 Make a primary CSV list with: unit, pin, wire, obs,

 _unit, the unit to place at board ;_
-        00 is the board
+        U00 is the board, U01 first unit, etc

 _pin, the pin of unit;_
-        counted as in schematics
+        NN, counted as in schematics, 00 is reserved

 _wire, name of wire to wrap at this pin;_
         must start with a letter, only power wires start numbers

 _obs, any observation about it;_
-        eg. schematics name of pin
+        eg. schematics name of pin, sizes, etc

 Use one line for each wire on pin.